oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 ### Create the Deploy Pipeline for Deploying the Function

 On the DevOps Project's overview page, click on the button *Create pipeline*.
 The *Create pipeline* form is presented.
-Type a name - *deploy-greeter-function-to-go-on-oci-app* - and optionally a description.
+Type a name (*deploy-greeter-function-to-go-on-oci-app*) and optionally a description.
 Then click on the button *Create pipeline*.
-The deployment pipeline is now created - though it is quite empty: not an environment into which it should deploy, no artifacts that are to be deployed and no configuration file to define the steps to execute.
+The deployment pipeline is now created, though it is quite empty: not an environment into which it should deploy, no artifacts that are to be deployed and no configuration file to define the steps to execute.

 In the pipeline editor that appears, click on the *Add Stage* tile (or on the plus icon).
 The next page shows a list of stage types.
 Click on the tile labeled *Uses the built-in Functions update strategy*.